mohamedyd/awesome_resources/README.md

 ## MLOps Books

+* [Transformers-for-NLP-2nd-Edition](https://github.com/Denis2054/Transformers-for-NLP-2nd-Edition): Transformer models from BERT to GPT-4, environments from Hugging Face to OpenAI.
+Fine-tuning, training, and prompt engineering examples.
+A bonus section with ChatGPT, GPT-3.5-turbo, GPT-4, and DALL-E including jump starting GPT-4, speech-to-text, text-to-speech, text to image generation with DALL-E and more.

 * [Designing Machine Learning Systems, Chip Huyen](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/): Why does 9/10 models never make it to production?
 Read this book and compare to how ML is done at most companies, then you know… Highly recommended!

 * [Machine Learning Engineering by Andriy Burkov](http://www.mlebook.com/wiki/doku.php?id=start): This book is available as a read-first-buy-later principle.